Skip to Content

 Highway 1 may be the most travelled route from Vancouver to Calgary but this section of the road is anything but ordinary, travelling through dangerous avalanche country in Glacier National Park.

-Learn how this impressive route was built at the Discovery Centre and take a walk on one of roadside hiking trails.
 The Bear Creek Falls Trail is great if you only have an hour or so to spare.
-For a longer hike, check out the Great Glacier Trail or Balu Pass.
+For a longer hike, check out the very steep but rewarding Glacier Crest Trail (challenging difficulty).

 Surrounded by mountains and offering a choice of affordable accommodation options, Golden is an ideal place to stop for a night or two.